 Each humanized mouse model will have their own advantages and disadvantages of studying the human system.
 The design of each model depends on the human disease being investigated and the questions being addressed.

 At StemExpress we offer the full range of primary cells necessary to design a humanized mouse strain.
-HSCs can be obtained from several different tissues, including human umbilical cord blood, bone marrow, peripheral blood Leukopaks® and G-CSF mobilized peripheral blood Leukopaks.
+HSCs can be obtained from several different tissues, including human umbilical cord blood, bone marrow, peripheral blood Leukopaks and mobilized peripheral blood Leukopaks.
 We offer human CD34+ HSCs in cryopreserved and fresh formats.
-All samples are screened for HIV, HBV and HCV and only negative results are shipped.
+All samples are screened for HIV, HBV, and HCV and only negative results are shipped.
 Additionally, LCMV testing can be included for each sample.

 Contact us for further information.